 This morning I have been exchanging emails with a patient who is newly pregnant.
-She and her husband have been trying to conceive for several years and they are thrilled to have finally achieved their goal.
+The couple has been trying to conceive for several years and they are thrilled to have finally achieved their goal.
 I am so happy for them and feel very privileged to have played a small part in their journey.
 As I thought about how Chinese medicine had helped this couple I was struck by how humbling it is to practice fertility medicine.
-Although my patient benefited from The Yinova Center’s fertility program and made much progress with regular acupuncture and Chinese herbs, the true star of the show was, as always, mother nature.
+Although my patient benefited from The Yinova Center’s fertility program and made much progress with regular acupuncture and Chinese herbs, the true star of the show was, as always, our body’s natural intelligence.

-Obviously the above picture has been magnified.
+Obviously the picture has been magnified.
 The egg is really the size of a tiny dot.

 These pictures give us new information about the process of ovulation.
 Previously we had assumed that the egg bursts forth in a small explosion but what Dr. Donnez observed took 15 minutes and was more of a slow ballet.

-In Chinese medicine ovulation is seen as the transition from yin to yang.
-Yin governing growth and yang being the force behind transformation.
+In Chinese medicine, ovulation is seen as the transition from yin to yang.
+Yin governing growth and yang being the force behind the transformation.
 It takes nourishing yin to grow a follicle and all the energetic force of yang to make that follicle open and release an egg.
-Acupuncture has been shown to promote blood flow and help to induce ovulation or promote a smooth ovulation.
-But to me, what these pictures show is that women’s bodies need very little help to accomplish this miracle, because we are extraordinarily well designed.
+Acupuncture has been shown to promote blood flow and help to induce ovulation or promote smooth ovulation.
+But to me, what these pictures show is that people’s bodies need very little help to accomplish this miracle because we are extraordinarily well designed.